 FEATURE_TY Feature Description AIRP-RUNWAY An active landing facility for aircraft, usually associated with paved and lighted runways, an operating control tower, and services for aircraft and passengers.
 INTERCHANGE-RAMP A series of roadways (ramps) constructed to permit access to and from intersecting paved roads.
 These ramps are usually at different levels, and form an overpass / underpass.
 RIS-AIRP-RUNWAY Identifies operator owned landing facility for airplanes and related transportation in oil sand mines area only.
 RIS-ROAD Identifies roads that are not specifically part of other disturbed features in oil sand mines area only.
 ROAD-GRAVEL-1L A roadway surfaced with gravel and constituted as a main access route.
 The road surface is about 6 metres in width, and the road clearing is about 20 metres or greater in width.
 The surface, ditches, bridges and intersections are in good condition.
 ROAD-GRAVEL-2L A roadway surfaced with gravel and constituted as a main access route.
 The road surface is 7 metres or greater in width, and the road clearing is 30 metres or greater in width.
 The surface, ditches, bridges and intersections are in good condition.
 ROAD-PAVED-1L A roadway, paved with asphalt or concrete, consisting of one (1) lane.
 ROAD-PAVED-2L A major roadway, which is paved with asphalt or concrete, and consists of two (2) roadbeds separated by a median.
 Each road bed usually consists of two (2) or more lanes.
 ROAD-PAVED-3L A major roadway, which is paved with asphalt or concrete, and consists of 3 roadbeds separated by a median.
 ROAD-PAVED-4L A major roadway, which is paved with asphalt or concrete, and consists of 4 roadbeds separated by a median.
-ROAD-PAVED-5L A major roadway, which is paved with asphalt or concrete, and consists of 5 roadber a median.
-ROAD-PAVED-6L A major roadway, which is paved with asphalt or concrete, and consists of 6 roadbeds a median.
-ROAD-PAVED-7L A major roadway, which is paved with asphalt or concrete, and consists of 7 road a median.
+ROAD-PAVED-5L A major roadway, which is paved with asphalt or concrete, and consists of 5 roadbeds separated by a median.
+ROAD-PAVED-6L A major roadway, which is paved with asphalt or concrete, and consists of 6 roadbeds separated by a median.
+ROAD-PAVED-7L A major roadway, which is paved with asphalt or concrete, and consists of 7 roadbeds separated by a median.
 ROAD-PAVED-DIV A major roadway, which is paved with asphalt or concrete, and consists of two (2) roadbeds separated by a median.
 Each road bed usually consists of two (2) or more lanes.
-ROAD-PAVED-UNDIV-1L ROAD-PAVED-UNDIV-2L A roadway, paved with asphalt or concrete, and consisting of two (2) adjacent lanes, with median to separate them.
+ROAD-PAVED-UNDIV-1L A roadway, paved with asphalt or concrete, consisting of one (1) lane, and usually found servicing rural acreages that are close to large urban centres.
+ROAD-PAVED-UNDIV-2L A roadway, paved with asphalt or concrete, and consisting of two (2) adjacent lanes, with no median to separate them.
 ROAD-PAVED-UNDIV-4L A roadway, paved with asphalt or concrete, and consisting of four (4) adjacent lanes, with no median to separate them.
-ROAD-UNCLASSIFIED A temporary coding for an unknown class of road, which will be updated after a field check verification.
+ROAD-UNCLASSIFIED A temporary coding for an unknown class of road, which will be updated after a field check or verification.
 (Source: road_album_2.ppt)